hosseinyousfi/Ferrari-Showcase/README.md

 ```

+### 2. Ensure Docker & Docker Compose Are Installed

-### 2. Verify that both Docker and Docker Compose are installed on your system.
+Verify that both Docker and Docker Compose are installed on your system.

-### 3. Review the docker-compose.yml File
+### 3. Review Configuration

+Check the docker-compose.yml file and update environment variables in envs/.env if necessary.
 ### 4. Build and Start the Containers:
 From the project root directory, run:
 ```
-docker compose up --build
+docker compose up --build -d
 ```
 This command builds the Docker images (if necessary) and starts both the Django application and the database container.

 ### 5. Create a Superuser (Optional):
 To create a Django admin superuser: